Work Equipment in Health and Social Care

 The Law

-The Safety Health and Welfare at Work (General Application) Regulations, 2007 sets out the requirements with regard to work equipment.
+The Safety Health and Welfare at Work (General Application) Regulations, 2007 (as amended) sets out the requirements with regard to work equipment.
 It is not possible to list all work equipment that may be present in the hospital setting but it includes items such as beds, trolleys, cookers, water boilers, patient handling aids, medical appliances, etc.

 Compliant Equipment